NefrodzV/tempestas-weather/README.md

 - Animate the loading state
 - Register the last search and load that data on page entry
 - Daily forecast
-- Change the background depending if its day or night
+- Change the background colors depending if its day or night

 ## Built With